-Geographic Area of Cruise: Seattle, Washington to Southeast, Alaska
+Geographic Area of Cruise: Gulf of Alaska (Kodiak to Yakutat Bay)

 Science and Technology Log